kirandhasade/flight_code_analysis/README.md

 4. Which airline has boarded the most?
 5. Which source will be having highest fare?
 6. Which destination will be having highest fare?
+7. Which city is popular source city where most of the flights boarded?
+8. Which city is popular destination city where most of the flights landed?

 ### Project Involve Following Phases:
 1. Data Collection